Jicmou/bookmarks-docker/README.md

 ## Run the container

-Run the conatiner with the run command.
+Run the container with the `run` command.
 Make sure to bind the docker exposed ports to *free* local ports of your choice.

 The container exposes three ports: